johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-25-mui-react-tree-view-check-children-uncheck-parents/index.md

 Every now and then, I need to use a treeview component in a React application.
 The Material-UI (MUI) library provides a [treeview component](https://mui.com/x/react-tree-view/) that is very useful.
 However, some of the default behaviours of the component differ from that which you typically find in a treeview component.
 I'm speaking, of course, about node selection.
 I'm used to a treeview component that, when a parent node is selected, auto selects the child nodes underneath.
 And by turn, when nodes are deselected, the parent nodes get deselected.

-This post documents how to do just that!
+This post documents how to implement this behaviour with the MUI treeview component.

 ![title image reading "MUI React Tree View: check children, uncheck parents" with the MUI logo](title-image.png)